PDF Markup for Editors and Proofreaders

 Word Macros without Tears

 Macros can help you tame Word and automate many editing functions for faster, more precise copyediting.
-Kick-start your macros use in Word 365: recording, and cutting & pasting.
+Kick-start your macros use in Word 365 during the 90-minute webinar: recording, and cutting & pasting.
 You’ll gain an understanding of macros and learn how to customize them and use wildcards, plus a resource of over 500 macros specifically for editing tasks.

 Help!
 There’s math in my manuscript